edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

         run: nox
 ```

 That's it.
 You can see the official [astral-sh/setup-uv](https://github.com/marketplace/actions/astral-sh-setup-uv) and [wntrblm/nox](https://github.com/wntrblm/nox) Github actions being used (wntrblm/nox seems to use the repository itself as the action).
 It checks out your code, sets up UV, sets up Nox, and then runs everything you've defined in your noxfile.
 Nox will handle the installation of all the Python versions that it needs to test against.
-The `enable-cache: true` option in the `setup-uv` step ensures that the UV cache is used, making the process much faster.
+The `enable-cache: true` option in the 'setup-uv' step ensures that the UV cache is used, making the process much faster.

 Doing this same thing with Tox in CI is a bit more complicated.
 There is no official support for Github actions the same way that Nox has, and it requires you to set up a matrix of jobs to test against multiple Python versions.
 There's various solutions to try to make this easier such as the [tox-gh](https://github.com/tox-dev/tox-gh) plugin.
 But none of them are as simple as the above Nox setup.
 With Nox, you configure everything in your noxfile, making it easy to re-use the above workflow across all your Python projects.
 You only need to worry about changing the noxfile to suit each project, while the CI workflow remains the same.